Identification and mapping of important areas

 Integrated statutory plans under the RMA have been developed in some areas to address district and regional council responsibilities for land and marine areas.
 This enables more effective planning to address the range of issues generated by use of the coastal environment in an integrated manner.
 It also enables conflicting outcomes to be reconciled.

-At the time of writing there are prospective reforms to the RMA which provide for a single plan to be prepared for each region which would incorporate the regional policy statement and regional and district plans.
-The proposal requires regional and district councils to develop their plans as they currently do and then insert their respective sections into a single plan or a “virtual” plan where all the elements of various plans relate to each other (such as for a particular property).
-This should result in all the statutory planning material relating to a particular region being located in one place, and so should make it easier for developers and members of the public to access it.
+The 2017 reforms to the RMA allow for a combined plan to be prepared for each region, or parts of a region which would incorporate two or more of the regional policy statement and regional and district plans.
+4699 This should result in all the statutory planning material relating to a particular region being located in one place, and so should make it easier for developers and members of the public to access it.
 It could also lead to the better integration of planning itself, if the councils work together during the plan development stage.

 Some examples of integrated planning include: